1 hurt, 2 buildings evacuated in Lower Manhattan manhole explosions

-LOWER MANHATTAN (WABC) --Firefighters and utility crews are on the scene of two manhole explosions in Lower Manhattan.
+LOWER MANHATTAN (WABC) --One man was injured and two buildings were evacuated after a pair of manhole explosions in Lower Manhattan Thursday.

-The first explosion was an underground transformer that caused a manhole fire in front of 53 Nassau Street at Maiden Lane.

-The FDNY received several 911 calls at 4:20 p.m. reporting a loud explosion with a smoke condition.
+The FDNY received several 911 calls at about 4:20 p.m. reporting a loud explosion with a smoke condition.

+The man who was injured was downtown visiting his wife on a work break, and was parked near one of the manholes.

+"The first one that blew up, went underneath the car with the gentleman in the car," said eyewitness James Rizzo.
+"They rushed him to the hospital.
+It sounded like a bomb went off."

 About a half hour later a second manhole exploded on Liberty Street.